TamayoLeivaJ/Python-basics/README.md

 1. Linear Algebra, Fourier Transforms, Random Number Generation<br>

 The NumPy array is a new Python type, an alternative to the Python list, that is faster and capable of performing operations on arrays more easily than on lists.
 The NumPy array comes with its own methods, which may behave differently from the methods of other types.
 But the NumPy array can only contain values of a single type, while a Python list can contain different types of data.
 If elements of different types are included, Numpy array will transform those elements to end up with an array of homogeneous type, this is also known as **type coercion**.
 In this type coercion, for example, the bool type value **True** becomes 1, and the bool type value **False** becomes 0, if coerced to a numeric array.<br>

-Features
-- Easy handling of missing data in floating point as well as non-floating point data.<br>
-- Size mutability: columns can be inserted and deleted from DataFrame and higher dimensional objects.<br>
-- Automatic and explicit data alignment: objects can be explicitly aligned to a set of labels, or the user can simply ignore the labels and let 'Series', 'DataFrame', etc. automatically align the data for you in computations.<br>
-- Powerful, flexible group by functionality to perform split-apply-combine operations on data sets, for both aggregating and transforming data.<br>
-- Make it easy to convert ragged, differently-indexed data in other Python and NumPy data structures into DataFrame objects.<br>
-- Intelligent label-based slicing, fancy indexing, and subsetting of large data sets.<br>
-- Intuitive merging and joining data sets.<br>
-- Flexible reshaping and pivoting of data sets.<br>
-- Hierarchical labeling of axes (possible to have multiple labels per tick).<br>
-- Robust IO tools for loading data from flat files (CSV and delimited), Excel files, databases, and saving/loading data from the ultrafast HDF5 format.<br>
-- Time series-specific functionality: date range generation and frequency conversion, moving window statistics, date shifting and lagging.<br><br>

 ### Import NumPy Package